surafeltilahun/Processing-Unstructured-Data/README.md

 Source - is a folder that should contain the original PDF files

-Converted - is a folder that shold contain the converted Excel files
+Converted - is a folder that contains the converted Excel files

 Output - should comprise files that have been cleaned and saved in CSV format